 - ¼ cup chopped parsley

-- 4 cloves garlic smashed with the side of a large knife, peeled, and roughly chopped
+- 4 cloves garlic, peeled, crushed, and roughly chopped

 Instructions

-- Preheat the oven to 400° Fahrenheit or 204° Celsius with the rack set in the center of the oven.
+- Preheat the oven to 400°F or 204°C with the rack set in the center of the oven.
 Line a rimmed baking sheet with parchment paper.

 - In a large bowl, toss the potatoes with olive oil, garlic, salt and pepper.
 Scatter the seasoned potatoes on the sheet pan.